-The accounting policies set out below have been applied in preparing the financial statements for the year ended 30 June 2011.
-These statements include a restatement of comparative information for the year ended 30 June 2010 where the amounts have been revised from the original 30 June 2010.
-The nature of this restatement and a summary of each line item affected has been summarised in note 18.
+The accounting policies set out below have been applied in preparing the financial statements for the year ended 30 June 2013.
+These statements include comparative information for the year ended 30 June 2012.

 The presentation currency is New Zealand Dollars (\$), and amounts are rounded to the nearest \$000.